How to Start an S Corp in California

 California Sales and Use Tax

-The California statewide tax rate is 7.25%.
-California retailers must register with the California Department of Tax and Fee Administration to ensure that they pay taxes on goods sold.
-While 7.25% is the statewide tax rate, it should be noted that many cities have their own sales tax that will need to be paid in addition to the statewide rate.
+California’s statewide sales tax rate is 7.25%.
+California retailers must register with the California Department of Tax and Fee Administration to ensure they pay taxes on the goods they sell.
+While 7.25% is the statewide sales tax rate, many cities have their own sales tax that businesses must pay in addition to the statewide sales tax.

 California Local Taxes

-Be sure to check with your local community to make sure your business complies with local laws.
-Whether your business is in Los Angeles, San Francisco, or a smaller city in the state, each local municipality may have their own taxes your business is required to pay.
+Check with your local municipality to ensure your business complies with local laws.
+Whether your business operates in Los Angeles, San Francisco, or a smaller city in the state, each local municipality may have its own taxes that apply to your business.

 No. The default taxes for an LLC and taxes for an S corp are not the same.